 - You configured the SQL Server Subscriber.

 Phew!
 That was a lot of work.
 But it’s not all done.
 In most practical situations, you might face many more challenges.
 There will be several configuration changes that have to be made to run this effectively.
 You will need engineering bandwidth to write custom scripts, process data, and move it into the target.
 So there is a lot of learning that is required to manage a clean execution.
-An alternative to all of this mess is to use an automated pipeline tool like Hevo.visit our website to explore hevo
+An alternative to all of this mess is to use an automated pipeline tool like Hevo.

-Since Hevo is a No-code Data Pipeline, you can execute such replications from several sources with just a few clicks.
+Since Hevo Data is a No-code Data Pipeline, you can execute such replications from several sources with just a few clicks.
 Hevo has an extremely intuitive user interface and it needs minimal supervision.
-You can give it a try for free here!
-You can also have a look at our unbeatable pricing that will help you choose the right plan for your business needs!
+Hevo caters to 100+ data sources (including 40+ free sources) and can seamlessly perform SQL Server Replication in real-time.
+Hevo’s fault-tolerant architecture ensures a consistent and secure replication of your SQL Server data.

 Share with us, your experiences with SQL Server Replication in the comments.
 We would love to hear from you!